 For the summer of 2014, the entire gallery of Tegnerforbundet (Drawing Association) in Oslo was devoted to the exhibition 'Six ghosts spell unknown alphabet.'
-This fall in Montréal, it is being re-exhibited at Galerie Donald Browne, from September 18th to October 25th, 2014.
-'Six ghosts spell unknown alphabet' is a cooperative project between six artists from Norway and Canada: Jim Holyoak and Matt Shane (Montréal), Cathrine Dahl and Ørjan Aas (Trondheim), Ola Jonsrud (Oslo) and Gowara Minsa (Berlin/Bergen).
+This fall in Montréal, it was re-exhibited at Galerie Donald Browne.
+'Six ghosts spell unknown alphabet' was a cooperative project between six artists from Norway and Canada: Jim Holyoak and Matt Shane (Montréal), Cathrine Dahl and Ørjan Aas (Trondheim), Ola Jonsrud (Oslo) and Gowara Minsa (Berlin/Bergen).
 All six of us work between drawing and installation.
 Many of us work in other media as well.
 In the past we have all drawn and installed collaboratively, all of us with some of us, but none of us with all of us.
 Some of us have just met.
-The title for this exhibition, 'Six ghosts spell unknown alphabet,' originated from the first sentence of a game of ‘Cadavre exquis’ played between Catherine Dahl and Jim Holyoak during a residency at the Nordic Artists’ Centre Dale, in Norway.
+The title for this exhibition originated from the first sentence of a game of ‘Cadavre exquis’ played between Catherine Dahl and Jim Holyoak during a residency at the Nordic Artists’ Centre Dale, in Norway.
 The sentence inadvertently describes the role of chance and lost individuality in collaborative creation, as well as drawing as a common but non-spoken language.
 We are intrigued by collaboration because of the unexpected detours and perversions it throws into individual patterns of art making.
 Collaborative drawing becomes a visual documentation of relationships and conditions, blurring of the seams between art and life.
-Our ways of drawing parallel music; how musicians improvise and harmonize to play the same song, or to create cacophony.
-A conversation.
-An argument.
-A trans-continental storytelling.
-The main elements of 'Six ghosts spell unknown alphabet' are paper-based drawings and prints, installed in a spatial manner.
-The exhibition is a hybrid between a group show and a collaborative project, in which all the artists made drawings with each other, sent by mail, between Dale in Sunnfjord, Trondheim, The Hague, Salt Spring Island, Montréal, Toronto, Hønefoss and Berlin.
+The exhibition was a hybrid between a group show and a collaborative project, in which all the artists made drawings with each other, sent by mail, between Dale in Sunnfjord, Trondheim, The Hague, Salt Spring Island, Montréal, Toronto, Hønefoss, Oslo and Berlin.
 Drawings of all scales move over, under and into one another, meeting and separating, crawling up the walls.
-Added up in yet untold sequence, they spell our shared, but unknown alphabet.
+Added up in untold sequence, they spell our shared, but unknown alphabet.

 Jim Holyoak and Matt Shane have been collaborating artistically for almost fifteen years, giving rise to often monumental graphic installations.
 Though their approaches may differ in many ways, the meeting of their imaginations creates atemporal universes that blur the boundaries between reality, fiction, perception, and fantasy.
 Within the framework of Aires Libres’ public art manifestation, these two acolytes have stormed the large windows comprising the major part of the entrance to the Beaudry metro station to create a mix between a vivarium and an aquarium.
 Cephalopods and fish of all types live side-by-side with marine mammals, sometimes even alongside prehistoric creatures.
 When night falls, the interior lighting of Beaudry metro gives new life to the detailed drawings of the windowed arch, permitting a different experience of the work.
 The project is a nod to the distracting and protecting functions of animal figures we affix to buildings to keep harmful spirits at bay. / Depuis près de quinze ans, Jim Holyoak et Matt Shane multiplient les collaborations artistiques, donnant lieu à des installations graphiques souvent monumentales.
 Bien que leurs démarches respectives se différencient à maints égards, la rencontre de leurs imaginaires crée des univers atemporels, qui brouillent les frontières entre réalité, fiction, perception et fantasme.
 Dans le cadre de la Manifestation d’art public Aires Libres, les deux acolytes ont pris d’assaut les grandes vitres qui composent la majeure partie de l’édicule du métro Beaudry pour en faire un mélange entre un vivarium et un aquarium.
 Les céphalopodes et poissons de toutes sortes cohabitent avec des mammifères marins, parfois même avec des créatures préhistoriques. À la tombée de la nuit, les dessins détaillés de cette arche vitrée reprennent vie à travers l’éclairage intérieur du métro Beaudry, donnant lieu à une expérience différente de l’œuvre.
 L’ensemble de l’œuvre est un clin d’œil à la fonction distrayante et protectrice des simulacres d’animaux que l’on joint à l’architecture pour éloigner les esprits maléfiques. - Aseman Sabet, Commissaire, Aires Libres 2014